Overview

 Cost

-Brain rides your existing Claude Code login, so there's no separate LLM bill
+Brain rides your existing Claude login, so there's no separate LLM bill

 — just tokens, kept cheap by prompt caching and bounded by a hard daily cap